Caff1982/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] `find *.html`
 - [x] `find . -name \*.html -print`

-`The second seems well, but will expand the \* if there is any .html file on your working directory.`
+**Explanation**: The second seems well, but will expand the \* if there is any .html file on your working directory.

 #### Q24.
 What would be in out.txt?